JoaoCostaIFG/LAIG/TP3_report.md

 ### Extras

 The Debug directory shows two toggles.
 The first one can be used to show some normals of the objects of the scene.
-The other toggle, shows the scenes lights.
+The other toggle shows the scenes' lights.

 ### Game Move

-To make a move, the player has to choose two pieces to swap with eachother.
-The pieces which are available for swapping are marked with a green border around them.
-After the first piece is selected, this piece will be marked with a pink border.
-The rest of the pickable pieces which the first piece can swap with are marked with the green border.
-Once the pieces are picked, the move animation will play.
+To make a move, the player has to choose two pieces.
+The pieces which are available picking are marked with a green border around them.
+The current selected piece is mark with a pink border around it.

 ### Undo Move